sowcow/serbian-anki-deck/README.md

 # But

 It goes as is.
-I didn't verify the content since I'm a learner myself.
+I didn't verify the content manually since I'm a learner myself.
 Actually for this reason AI-produced example sentences go below of other content.
 Feel free to create an issue at https://github.com/sowcow/serbian-anki-deck/issues but keep in mind that I don't check these often.

 Also quality-wise there is rare random unrelated Wiktionary content presence but it is not worth looking into.

-Also example sentences cover only the first 6k cards.

-Also it is a 10k cards deck and updating it is probably inconvenient, so it may get out of sync with Wiktionary articles.

 # How